RichardBradley/casio-cfx-9800g/README.md

 (Note that the ruby script uploads the program files into the emulator by typing in the program text using AutoIt.
 This seems a little redundant, but I couldn't figure out a sensble system for uploading files directly into the emulator.
 The emulator does have a "storage memory" configured which interacts with the filesystem, but it saves any files inside the binary "gy363.fls" archive -- how can I add files to that archive without reverse-engineering the binary format?)

+The fx-9800G USB has a screen resolution of 128x64, whereas the CFX-9800G has only 96x64.

 "cfx-9800g-emulator"
 --------------------